ari-dasci/S-TSFE-DL/README.md

 conda install -c anaconda cudnn==8.2.1
 ```

-Finally we can install the TSFEDL library using pip3 (which will be inside the conda environment, you can check this by running "which pip3").
-This will install as dependencies pytorch-lightning, pytorch, tensorflow-gpu and all the needeed packages.
+Finally, we can install the TSFEDL library using pip3 (which will be inside the conda environment, you can check this by running "which pip3").
+This will install as dependencies pytorch-lightning, pytorch, tensorflow-gpu and all the needed packages.
 Use the --use-feature=2020-resolver flag if the installation runs into an error.

 ```bash
 pip3 install --use-feature=2020-resolver tsfedl